 Each year, Pew selects a group of experts in marine science and conservation to nominate outstanding individuals working on ocean conservation issues.
 The program then invites qualified nominees to submit an application outlining their credentials and proposing a three-year research project.

-An independent international selection committee of experts—with a range of geographic and subject matter knowledge—evaluates the applications and recommends candidates to receive fellowships.
+An independent international selection committee of experts with a range of geographic and subject matter knowledge evaluates the applications and recommends fellowship candidates.
 The review process is rigorous, and selection is highly competitive.

-Candidates are evaluated on their record of academic or other professional achievement, leadership and problem-solving skills, interest in enhancing the conservation impact of their work, and—most critically—the strength of their project proposal.
+Candidates are evaluated on their record of academic or professional achievement, leadership and problem-solving skills, interest in enhancing their work’s conservation impact, and—most critically—the strength of their project proposal.